But that's not how most people came to know or why they remember Major League Baseball's one year wonders and why they'll never be forgotten.

 An iconoclast who never missed a chance to clash with authority, Bouton chose that year to keep a diary.
 The resultant book, Ball Four, blew the lid off baseball's wholesome image, revealing that Mantle drank heavily, amphetamine use was rampant, players chased girls and spied on them whenever and wherever they could, owners were petty and management was often hidebound and stupid.

-It was literary yearbook and highlight film the likes of which had never been seen, a personal memoir and log book from a doomed voyage.
+It was a literary yearbook and highlight film the likes of which had never been seen, a personal memoir and log book from a doomed voyage.

-|The less well-read official yearbook|
+|The less well-read official yearbook

 And men like pervy shortstop Ray Oyler, who sprung an erection on the team bus and offered to buy it from the driver, outfielder Steve Hovley, whose eccentricity earned him the nickname "Orbit," and pitcher Gary Bell, whose best advice for confronting any batter was simply "smoke 'em inside."